suhani0212/URL_Shortener/README.md

 USAGE

-Go to server folder and run the cmd
+Go to server folder and run the cmd 'yarn dev'

-yarn dev

-Then go to ui folder and run the cmd
+Then go to ui folder and run the cmd 'yarn start'

-yarn start

 This will run the app in http://localhost:3000